Meldoo/Meldoo/README.md

 <h1>A web developer under construction</h1>
 I'm an aspiring web developer with a passion for solving problems and learning new stuff.
+I have a bachelor degree in informatics with further qualifications in web development.
+I currently work as an IT-manger but want to make a shift to web development.